SOME REALLY GOOD IDEAS FOR YOUR TRIP TO COSTA RICA

 They have a nice restaurant and most of the cabins are huge.
 The place is more like a rural farm than a hotel but you won't mistake the hospitality for anything but home.
 "Summer camp for adults" is how one guest described it.

 An excellent surprise could be a delightful visit to Cano Negro - this is a day trip into the jungle by car and by boat, just south of the Nicaraguan border.
-We met with cayman, bats, toucans, howler monkeys and a whole lot more you'll spend a lifetime trying to see.
+We met with cayman, bats, toucans, howler monkeys and a whole lot more you'll spend a lifetime trying to see anywhere in the wild.
 There are 3 really amazing spots with huge animal life in Costa Rica and this is one of them.
 It helps there are no roads and few people.
 While you are there, try to get out on one of their little herd of amazing horses - the photo is from a day we spent with the hotel staff and their kids - everyone is a horse expert in the area.
 We do recommend you have your own 4WD for Leaves and exploring the local back roads which are pretty bumpy.

 Hosts: Steve & Debbie